Memorandum

 Ensuring an independent review of each candidate based on unit criteria and the University’s expectations for excellence

-Using the unit’s approved criteria, or approved modified tenure criteria if applicable, tenure and/or promotion reviews for each candidate must be conducted independently without comparison to current or past candidates.
+Using only the unit’s written and approved criteria, or written and approved modified tenure criteria if applicable, tenure and/or promotion reviews for each candidate must be conducted independently based on the materials contained within the dossier.

 Maintaining confidentiality with respect to discussions and contents of current and past decision-making meetings

 The confidentiality of APT deliberations is essential to the integrity of the review process, and applies to current and past APT deliberations.
-APT Committee members and/or administrators should not discuss candidate cases outside of scheduled APT meetings, or with individuals outside the candidate’s tenure and/or promotion review process.
-Under no circumstances should anyone involved with the APT review of a candidate discuss the content and/or process details of the deliberations with the candidate.
+APT Committee members and/or administrators should not discuss candidate cases outside of scheduled APT meetings, with individuals outside the candidate’s tenure and/or promotion review process, or with the candidates under review.
 More specifically, there should be no sharing of information with candidates under review other than at the prescribed times in the review process (e.g., to provide candidates with the opportunity to review materials such as the summary statement of achievements and reputation of publication outlets as required by University policy and procedures, or the candidate notification letters from the chair or dean).
 In addition, APT meetings may not be recorded or captured (e.g., photographs, screen captures) in any way.
 Further, cases that were reviewed previously or that will be reviewed in the future should not be discussed during another candidate’s review.

 Avoiding conflicts of interest throughout the review process

 APT Committee members should take precautions to avoid any conflicts of interest with candidates under review.
-Conflicts of interest can include, but are not limited to, personal relationships with a candidate (e.g., family member, spouse, or partner either within or outside the unit conducting the review), having served as the candidate’s doctoral or post-doctoral advisor, and/or having significant collaborations with the candidate (e.g., co-authorship on recent publications, PI/co-PI on current or recent grants).
+Conflicts of interest can include, but are not limited to, personal relationships with a candidate (e.g., family member, spouse, or partner either within or outside the unit conducting the review), having served as the candidate’s doctoral or post- doctoral advisor, and/or having significant collaborations with the candidate (e.g., co- authorship on multiple recent publications, PI/co-PI on current or recent grants).
 When such conflicts arise, eligible voting faculty members should recuse themselves from the review process and their votes recorded as a mandatory abstention.
+Units should discuss what may constitute a conflict of interest with their Associate Dean for Faculty Affairs prior to the commencement of the review process, who will make a final determination in the matter.

 Paying careful attention to evaluative statements and avoiding discussion of topics that may introduce bias into APT considerations

-As a reminder, our tenure process is an “up or out” process, and candidates who elect to seek a tenure review prior to their mandatory review year are not eligible to seek a second tenure review should tenure be denied, unless they elect to withdraw during the review and prior to a final decision on tenure.
+As a reminder, our tenure process is an “up or out” process.
+Candidates who elect to seek a tenure review prior to their mandatory review year are not eligible to seek a second tenure review should tenure be denied, unless they elect to withdraw during the review and prior to a final decision on tenure.

-Eligible voting faculty members involved in APT deliberations have two pathways to raise objections if they perceive that the deliberations about candidates for promotion have been conducted inequitably or contained procedural violations: (1) within the decision meeting itself, or (2) through confidential discussions with the Associate Provost for Faculty Affairs, who will investigate and make a final determination in the matter.
+Eligible voting faculty members involved in APT deliberations have two pathways to raise objections if they perceive that the deliberations about candidates for promotion have been conducted inequitably or contained procedural violations: (1) within the decision meeting itself, or (2) through confidential discussions with the Associate Provost for Faculty Affairs, who will review the matter and, if appropriate, make a final determination in accordance with University APT policy and procedures.
 Such discussions with the Associate Provost do not constitute a violation of the confidentiality of the review meeting and are authorized by the University Policy.
-Violations of APT policies and procedures during the review process may result in the need for corrective action by the Office of Faculty Affairs to ensure the integrity of the promotion and tenure process and fairness to the candidate(s) under review.
+Violations of APT policies and procedures during the review process may result in the need for the Associate Provost for Faculty Affairs to refer the matter to other appropriate University offices (e.g., the Office of Civil Rights and Sexual Misconduct, the Office of Integrity and Responsible Conduct) for further review in accordance with University policies and procedures.
+The violations may also necessitate corrective action by the Associate Provost for Faculty Affairs, who will consult with the Senior Vice President and Provost, to ensure the integrity of the promotion and tenure process and fairness to the candidate(s) under review.